-Your Heartbeat Can Actually Tell You How Racist You Are
+Am I Racist?
+Your Heartbeat Can Tell You

 For anyone who claims they "don't see color" (Why is it usually only white people who say this?), new research shows the timing of your heartbeat can actually increase predisposed racial bias.
 Meaning, yes, your heartbeat is actually making you more racist.

 Research conducted by Royal Holloway, University of London and Brighton and Sussex Medical School (BSMS) held experiments where participants examined photos of black people carrying either guns or mobile phones.

 If the individual was shown the photo during a full heartbeat, rather than in between beats, it was found they were 10 percent more likely to assume the item in the photo was a gun.

 There is existing evidence that people are more likely to misidentify objects when held by black people.

 Almost remarkably, these findings seem to prove what many black Americans knew all along: racism is real, and yes, even police officers are susceptible to being racists.

 Though 2016 hasn't exactly been a shining moment of believing in facts, this research provides hard evidence that racial bias evidence is a worthwhile investment in our police force.

 Professor Tsakiris, from the Department of Psychology at Royal Holloway, told Science Daily,

 There is much existing evidence to show that people are more likely to misidentify harmless objects as weapons when held by Black people.